 Los Roques, Venezuela

-This archipelago is a national park that draws many visitors, particularly those who enjoy yachting and those who come to enjoy the superb scuba diving around the coral reefs.
+This archipelago, do north of Caracus, is a national park that draws many visitors, particularly those who enjoy yachting and those who come to enjoy the superb scuba diving around the coral reefs.

 Kaieteur National Park, Guyana